keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 When training to solve a more difficult task, you'll want to include data augmentation in your data pipeline.

-Data augmentation is a way as cheaply producing more training examples for your model to learn from.
+Data augmentation is a technique to make your model robust to changes in input data such as lighting, cropping, and orientation.
-Data augmentation is a vital technique when attempting to traing powerful image classifier, but the modern augmetnation landscape is extremely complex.
-There are numerous powerful augmentations available, and there's no one set of augmentations that is optimal for all tasks.
-Despite this, we have prepared a set of augmentations that while not optimal for all tests, tend to perform pretty well.
+KerasCV includes some of the most useful augmentations in the keras_cv.layers API.
+Creating an optimal pipeline of augmentations is an art, but in this section of the guide we'll offer some tips on best practices for classification.

 One caveat to be aware of with image data augmentation is that you must be careful to not shift your augmented data distribution too far from the original data distribution.